CodyNicholson/Frontend_Web_Development_Notes/JavaScript/AngularJS/Learn_AngularJS1/makingYourOwnDirectives.md

 });
 ```

-Restrict dpecifies how the directive will be used, 'E' means it will be used as a new web element
+Restrict specifies how the directive will be used, 'E' means it will be used as a new web element

-Scope says that we will pass info into this directive through an attribute nameed 'info'
+Scope says that we will pass info into this directive through an attribute named 'info'

 The '=' tells the directive to look for an attribute named info in the <app-info> element like this: